meyerauslander/My-Zmanim-Wordpress-Widget/README.md

 Download this repo as a zip and install like any other WP plugin

 # Setup
-Upon adding a My Zmanim Widget to your site you'll have the option to enter the title of your widget, username (to My Zmanim), password/key (to My Zmanim), and time zone (for My Zmanim.
-If you don't know it just leave it as the default of -5.0).
-Enter your personal information and click 'save'.
+1. Go To the the "Admin Dashboard".
+Then select the "My Zmanim login info" screen under the   "Settings" Menu.
+2. Enter your user Id and Key.  clicking "save" will cause your information to be validated and saved to the database.
+Repeat untill the validation is successful.
+3. Add a My Zmanim Widget to your site.
 Now you’re ready to enter as many comments as you want!

 # Usage
-* After saving your "My Zmanim" name and key, you can enter your first comment.
 * To add your next comment, click on "Add New".
 To view or edit a previous comment, click on "Edit Previous" etc.
 * Be sure to save your changes before clicking to a different comment.